 The Richard V. Robilotti ’65 Merit Scholarship: Established in 2017 by Richard V. Robilotti’65 to provide tuition assistance to upper-level students who have demonstrated strong academic achievement and have been active in volunteer services.

-The Brother Luke Salm, FSC Scholarship: Founded in 2009 by William F. Zucker ’79 to benefit financially needy students enrolled in either the School of Arts or the School of Engineering.
+The Brother Luke Salm, FSC Scholarship: Founded in 2009 by William F. Zucker ’79 to benefit financially needy students enrolled in either the Kakos School of Arts and Sciences or the School of Engineering.

 The Valeggia Family Scholarship: Established in 2008 by Ronald R. Valeggia ’69 to provide tuition assistance to needy students.
 Preference will be given to graduates of Msgr.
 McClancy Memorial H.S., East Elmhurst, NY.